 If you are looking for a way to motive the kids on a Dartmoor walk in 2021 seek out the Moor Otters art trail.

 From the Whitsun weekend. you can find more than 80 unique sculptures at businesses and family attractions around the National Park, including Canonteign Falls where you can meet the otter and pup above painted by Sarah Smith The Dartmoor Artist.

 Find out more about visiting Canonteign Falls in the Teign Valley.

 Find out more about where else to find these unique pieces of art work all over the National Park and surrounding area in my post about the 2021 Dartmoor Otters trail.

 You can’t visit Devon with kids and not go to the seaside.
 However, while Devon beaches are open for business, things are inevitably a bit different at the moment.
 Check whether car parks, toilet and cafe facilities are open before you travel.

 Devon walks with kids

 Dartmoor and Exmoor National Parks have plenty of routes where you can get away from the crowds and enjoy a quiet ramble.
-Be aware that Dartmoor Visitor Centres do not reopen until 25 July.

 National Trust in Devon